LeoJuguet/report-internship2024/report.typ

   semStmtA("while" c { s_1 } (s_2)) = semStmtA( s_2 \; "while" c { s_1 \; s_2 } ) \
   semStmtA("while" c { s_1 })Sigma = semCondA(not c) lim delta^n (bot) "with" delta(x^hash) = x^hash widen (sigma^hash union.sq^hash semCondA(s) circle.small semCondA(c) x^hash)
 $
-In Jasmin, a function only have one `return` statement, at the end of the function.

 But calculate all theses states takes to many times, so we abstract them.